Requirements for Admission

 Two academic years of humanities and/or social sciences to include one course in English composition (or equivalent writing emphasis).

-AP and IB credit
+AP and IB Credit

 Credit will be accepted to fulfill the above prerequisites.
 AP and IB credits must appear on your college or university transcript with the course name and number of credits awarded.
 If your AP or IB credit is awarded in a block, OHSU requires an addendum from your college or university specifying course titles and the number of credits awarded for each class.
-Note: We only need verification of AP or IB credits once an applicant is offered admission to OHSU.